Environmental Science Major

 15 points in Depth, Breadth, & Related Fields:

 Depth courses have an earth and environmental science focus that build on the foundational courses taken in the requirements above.
+Depth courses are 3000-4000 level courses that carry EESC or supporting science pre-requisites.
 A minimum of 3 depth courses must be taken, and students are required to take at least one of the courses below:

 Geochemistry for a Habitable Planet (EESC UN3101)